Israeli forces seize weapons in Western Khan Yunis as offensive continues - www.lokmattimes.com

 Tel Aviv [Israel], February 19 (ANI/TPS): Israeli military forces continue to operate in Khan Yunis, uncovering large amounts of ...

-Tel Aviv [Israel], February 19 (ANI/TPS): Israeli military forces continue to operate in Khan Yunis, uncovering large amounts of weapons in Gaza's second-largest city, the Israel Defence Forces said on Monday.
+Tel Aviv [Israel], February 19 (ANI/TPS): Israeli military forces continue to operate in Khan Yunis, uncovering large amounts of weapons in Gaza's second-largest city, the Israel Defense Forces said on Monday.

 In the western area of Khan Yunis, troops carried out targeted raids on Hamas facilities, uncovering AK-47s, drones, explosive devices, and additional military equipment.